holunda-io/bpm-ai-connectors-camunda-8/README.md

 ZEEBE_CLIENT_SECURITY_PLAINTEXT=true
 ```

-If you want to connect to Camunda 8 Cloud, please use the following configuration (independently from run mode);
+If you want to connect to Camunda 8 Cloud, please use the following configuration (independently of run mode);
 ```
 OPENAI_API_KEY=<put your key here>
 ZEEBE_CLIENT_CLOUD_CLUSTER-ID=<cluster-id>